 It was an explosion.
 A bomb or a landmine.

 She immediately jumped from the bench and ran toward a tree.
-Almost immediately she turned and went back, grabbed the Teardrop of Brahma, put it into her shoulder bag, slung it over her shoulder, turned to the tree and began to climb.
+Almost immediately she turned and went back, grabbed the Teardrop of Brahma, and put it into her shoulder bag.
+She slung it over her shoulder, turned to the tree and began to climb.

-Among the many things she was learning since, at the age of twelve, she joined her mother on some of her trips, was that never, never an artifact should be left behind, for whatever reason.
-Most times it was risky enough to retrieve it, to lose it after.
-In fact, Lara had left it there with her not just for her to practice her drawing by documenting its appearance and details.
+Among the many things she was learning since the age of twelve, when she joined her mother on some of her trips, was that never, never should an artifact be left behind for any reason.
+Most times it was risky enough just to retrieve it without her losing it after.
+In fact, Lara had left it there with Anna not just for her to practice her drawing by documenting its appearance and details...

-She continued to climb, panting, clinging to the log and moving from branch to branch.
-Fortunately, the huge jungle trees were easy to climb, full of foliage and easily handles by anyone with a minimum of physical condition.
+She continued to climb, panting, clinging to the trunk and moving from branch to branch.
+Fortunately, the huge jungle trees were easy to climb, full of foliage and easily handled by anyone with a minimum of physical condition.